-Scroll down to see course descriptions and module introduction videos for these modules.
+Scroll down to view course descriptions and introductory videos for these modules.

-Note 2: The flexible nature of our programmes means that you do not have to take all the modules that are offered in each semester.
-Whether you do the Certificate, Diploma, or Non-award, you can take up to 60 credits each semester (excluding Arabic) and progress through the course at a pace that suits you.
+Note: The flexible nature of our programme means that you do not have to take all the modules that are offered each semester.
+Whether you take the Certificate, Diploma, or Non-award study path, you can take up to 60 credits each semester (excluding Arabic) and progress through the programme course at a pace that suits you.

 Shaykh Ali Abbas Malik